Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

 yvhk'
 ```

 Since this is a short message, frequencies other than the top ones can't be relied on too heavily, but some of these seem to make sense. "ee" is a common sequence, which is encouraging.
-She tries to substitute 'o' for the next most common letter, 'n'.
+She tries to substitute `o` for the next most common letter, 'n'.
 This is a stretch, but it might work.

 ```
    a  tn ee t      o  tne    a  o t o  tne  a  ta   a e    tn  o   e     o e